lordhasyim/laravel-multitenant/README.md

 - **Products:** `create-product`, `view-product`, `edit-product`, `delete-product`
 - **Users:** `create-user`, `view-user`, `edit-user`, `delete-user`

+## Example for testing the functional of the apps
 ### Tenant-Specific Roles

 Each tenant can have custom roles based on their business needs: